Ptizef/navdata_pi/README.md

         The data are based on the current active track.
         If a track is activated and the plugin closed, data will be kept internally to be displayed when the plugin will be opened.
-        Off course if there is no track active, there is no data, and the accuracy will depend on the moment of activation (ideally at the same time of the real departure).
+        Off course if there is no track active, there is no data, and the accuracy will depend on the activation time.
+        (ideally at the same time of the real departure).

         **** Special case where "Automatic daily track" is set.
           It could append that the navigation start on day one and end on day two , three...
           In consequence of this option, the current track will be closed at the time set for the daily track change and a new track opened.
-The pluging will add the daily tracks in the objective of showing the entire trip data (except if the current track is closed manually or OpenCPN stopped)
+The pluging will add the daily tracks in the objective of displaying the entire trip data.

   ** There are very few settings:
         Clicking on the settings button (upper left) will open a small dialog where it is possible to hide or show